sirfrank96/sports-keypoints/README.md

 that stores users, images, and data about those images.
 It also is the server where the user will request the actual keypoints for different sports.
 The go-server uses gRPC (<https://grpc.io/docs/what-is-grpc/introduction/) to implement computervision APIs, user APIs, and user requests for keypoints APIs.
 See the protos folder for protobuf definitions and services for the listed APIs.

-The clients/python-golf-client is an example client that uses Tkinter GUI library to make it easy to create a user, login, select images, calibrate images, and calculate golf keypoints.
+The clients/python-golf-client is an example client that uses the Tkinter GUI library to make it easy to create a user, login, select images, calibrate images, and calculate golf keypoints.

 ## Getting Started